neha-deshpande001/Pseudo-Random-Number-Generators/README.md

 ```
 where:
 - [numTests] is an integer number of tests to run
 - [type] is the type of PRNG to use to perform those tests.
-The types that are supported as of 4/34/2020 are:
+The types that are supported as of 10/30/2020 are:
   - "rand"
   - "uniform_int_distribution"
   - "discrete_distribution"
+  - "neha_generator"
+  - "crappy_generator"
+  - "piecewise_constant_distribution"
+  - "java"
+  - "visual_basic"
+  - "carbon"
 - [seed] is the initial seed to use in the generator.
 The seed can be:
   - "time"
   - an integer number